Cookies on this website

 Effects of Aspirin for Primary Prevention in People with Diabetes Mellitus

-Omega-3 fatty acids
+Omega-3 fatty acids (FISH OILS)

-Fish oil supplements do not prevent heart attacks or strokes in patients with diabetes.
+Fish oil supplements do not prevent heart attacks or strokes in people with diabetes.
 This is in line with previous randomised trials in other types of patient at increased risk of cardiovascular events which also showed no benefit of fish oil supplements.
 There is no justification for recommending fish oil supplements to protect against cardiovascular events.

 Effects of n−3 Fatty Acid Supplements in Diabetes Mellitus